thundergnat/X11-libxdo/README.md

 X11::libxdo

-Version: 0.1.1
+Version: 0.1.2

-Perl 6 bindings to the [libxdo X11 automation library](https://github.com/jordansissel/xdotool).
+Raku bindings to the [libxdo X11 automation library](https://github.com/jordansissel/xdotool).

 Note: This is a WORK IN PROGRESS.
-The tests are under construction and many of them may not work on your computer.
+The tests are under construction and some may not work on your computer.
 Several functions are not yet implemented, but a large core group is.

 Many of the test files do not actally run tests that can be checked for correctness.
 (Many of the object move & resize tests for example.)
 Rather, they attempt to perform an action and fail/pass based on if the attempt does or doesn't produce an error.